 Use a URL signature, or provide temporary access credentials, to grant third party authorization to download objects in a private bucket.
 These methods are recommended as they prevent directly giving the AccessKey to users requesting download permissions, which can weaken account security.

 A developer can add a signature into the URL and forward this URL to a third party to authorize access.
 The third-party user can then access this URL using an HTTP GET request to download the object.

 The signature in the URL must include the following three parameters:

 - OSSAccessKeyId, which is the developer’s AccessKeyId.

 - Expires, which is the developer’s expected URL expiration time.

 - Signature, which is the developer’s signature string.
-For more information, see API Documentation - signature section.
+For more information, see Add a signature to a URL.

 Note This link must undergo URL encoding.

 Security Token Service (STS) can be used to provide temporary credentials to third-party users.
 By adding a signature in the request header, users can then access the object.
 This authorization method is applicable to mobile scenario downloads.
 For more information on the implementation of temporary access credentials, see STS Java SDK.